 What is a California Utility Bond?

-Some California utility companies require customers to post surety bonds prior to getting service from the utility.
+Some California utility companies require customers to post surety bonds before getting service from the utility.

 Who Needs a California Utility Bond?